matwerber1/aws-alexa-smart-home-demo/docs/05-build-esp32-thermostat.md

 To troubleshoot, open the MOS UI, plug in your device to your computer, and reboot the device.
 Then, carefully review the boot logs to see if there are any error messages related to WiFi or MQTT.

-WiFi error messages might look like this:
+WiFi error messages might look like this, `WiFi STA: Connect timeout`:

 ![alt text](./../images/wifi-error.png)